Current posture

 API-key rotation

 Customer API calls authenticate with the X-API-Key header.
-Active paid accounts can rotate the live key from the account page, which replaces the stored key for that API client.
+Active accounts can keep up to five active keys, label them, rotate one key without affecting the others, and delete keys from the account page.

 Key scoping

 Server-side access is controlled by Cosmos/control-store ApiClients records.
-Current controls include active or disabled access, monthly limits, bookmaker allowlists, streaming/results/racing flags, strategy flags, and admin/internal flags for operator or service keys.
+Current controls include active or disabled access, legacy monthly limits, v2 API-credit quotas, bookmaker allowlists, streaming/results/racing/history/bets flags, add-on entitlements, and admin/internal flags for operator or service keys.

 The public docs and examples use customer API keys only.
 Internal service keys are not part of the public developer package.